Never used to train AI

 Use private links for a single keeper, or paid Family Vaults for invite-only branch spaces where relatives can browse and contribute.

-Web is live and free to start.
-One portrait, one restore, see whether the likeness holds up.
+Start with the app for scanning and restore.
+One portrait, one Keeper decision, see whether the likeness holds up.